 In all cases, the number of segments is kept unchanged.

-Formulas for adjusting the segment sizes according to the total length of the connection line
+Formulae for adjusting the segment sizes according to the total length of the connection line

 The welded segments in a connection line are spread over the free area between the margins.
 The size of the free area is given by (further details are given in Annex A):